helloiamlukas/jigsaw-forestry-template/README.md

 ```

 ### Deployment
 For easy deployment, use [Netlify](https://www.netlify.com/).
 The template already includes a `netlify.toml` file with all necessary configuration.
-Just import your repository from the [Dashboard](https://app.netlify.com/) and you're good to go!
+Just import your repository from the [Dashboard](https://app.netlify.com/) and you're good to go 😎

 ### Forestry.io Setup